Police: Motorcyclist dies after crashing into median

 A motorcyclist was killed early Sunday in East Meadow when he struck a center median, Nassau County police said.

-The victim’s identity is being withheld pending notification of his family, police said.
+The victim was identified by police as William Gruebel, 56, of East Meadow.

-According to a news release, the crash happened about 4:15 a.m. when the 56-year-old man was riding his “2016 Custom motorcycle” northbound on Diamond Avenue and struck the center median on Hempstead Turnpike and Diamond Avenue.
+According to a news release, the crash happened about 4:15 a.m. when Gruebel was riding his “2016 Custom motorcycle” northbound on Diamond Avenue and struck the center median on Hempstead Turnpike and Diamond Avenue.

-Police said the man was pronounced dead at the scene and that the investigation was continuing.
+Police said Gruebel was pronounced dead at the scene and that the investigation was continuing.

 Most dangerous spots for LI driversThere were 879 fatal car accidents on Long Island from 2012 to 2015 resulting in Where fatal crashes occur on LI and whySunrise and Montauk highways along New York State Route 27 had the most fatal car Photos: LI car accidentsHere is a look, in pictures, at the damage caused in vehicle crashes on Long Live traffic